 We are required to ensure that each year's projected operating revenues are set at a level sufficient to meet that year's projected operating expenses.
-For 2024/2025 and the subsequent nine years, projected operating revenues are sufficient to cover projected operating expenses.
+Each year's budget is unbalanced, but by use of the Dividend Equalisation Reserve, each year's projected operating revenues are sufficient to cover projected operating

-The Taranaki Regional Council adopted and authorised the issue of the 2031/2034 Long-Term Plan and prospective financial information on xx May 2024.
+The Taranaki Regional Council adopted and authorised the issue of the 2031/2034 Long-Term Plan and prospective financial information on 14 May 2024.
 The Council is responsible for the prospective financial statements presented, including the appropriateness of the assumptions underlying the prospective financial statements and all other required disclosures.